mglantz/advanced-networking-workshop/labs/lab-2/README.md

 ### 2.4.5: module state: "gathered"
 This option is to gather related configuration from a device, allowing you to process the information is a programtic fashion.
-This is an alternativt to plainly using facts to gather the information about configuration, or running and parsing a ```show``` command.
+This is an alternativt to plainly using facts to gather the information about configuration, or running and parsing a "show" command.

 As an example, if with below Ansible automation:
 ```